sandialabs/Arcus/docs/index.rst

 Arcus is a C# manipulation library for calculating, parsing, formatting, converting, and comparing both IPv4 and IPv6 addresses and subnets.
 It accounts for 128-bit numbers on 32-bit platforms.

+Chances are you're primarily here looking for the :doc:`Subnet <Subnet>` object.

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started